Bringing back joy to mealtimes

 What is low FODMAP?

-To find out what FODMAPs are and how to follow a low FODMAP diet, read on...
+Below you can learn more about what FODMAPs are and how to follow a low FODMAP diet.

 Researchers at Monash University in Australia have shown through clinical trials that a low FODMAP diet can significantly reduce the symptoms of irritable bowel syndrome.
 Since then, several clinical studies worldwide have confirmed this result.